exmatex/CoHMM/README.md

 1. start redis server in background (`redis-server &`)

-2. run 2D_DaDTest with `./2D_dadTest <dim_x> <dim_y> <nsteps> <redis_server>`
+2. run 2D_DaDTest with `./2D_DaDTest <dim_x> <dim_y> <nsteps> <redis_server>`

    example command line:

-   `./2D_dadTest 100 100 1000 localhost`
+   `./2D_DaDTest 100 100 1000 localhost`

 Swift/T Example
 ---------
-To build and execute the Swift/T example, ensure that the CoHMM library has been built in a subdirectory `bld` and execute ./swiftTBuild to generate .tic files
+To build and execute the Swift/T example, ensure that the CoHMM library has been built in a subdirectory `bld` and execute `swiftTBuild` to generate .tic files

 Chunks and Tasks
 ---------
-If Chunks and Tasks is detected, it will be automatically built alongside the 2D_DaDTest driver in the 2D_ChunksAndTasks subdirectory.
+If Chunks and Tasks is detected, it will be automatically built alongside the 2D_DaDTest driver in the `2D_ChunksAndTasks` subdirectory.

 Intel Concurrent Collections
 ---------
-If Inel CnC is detected, it will be automatically built alongside the 2D_DaDTest driver in the 2D_CnC subdirectory.
+If Intel CnC is detected, it will be automatically built alongside the 2D_DaDTest driver in the `2D_CnC` subdirectory.

 Libcircle
 ---------
-If Libcircle is detected, it will be automatically built alongside the 2D_DaDTest driver in the 2D_Libcircle subdirectory.
+If Libcircle is detected, it will be automatically built alongside the 2D_DaDTest driver in the `2D_Libcircle` subdirectory.

 Charm++
 ---------
-If Charm++ is detected, it will be automatically built alongside the 2D_DaDTest driver in the 2D_Charm++ subdirectory.
+If Charm++ is detected, it will be automatically built alongside the 2D_DaDTest driver in the `2D_Charm++` subdirectory.

 Copyright and license
 ---------------------